Questions about Treaty of Brest-Litovsk

 When was the Treaty of Brest-Litovsk signed?

-When was the Treaty of Brest-Litovsk annulled?
+How long did the Treaty of Brest-Litovsk last?